 Cybersecurity Evolves to Global Security

-Recent headlines like the Colonial Pipeline An entity associated with a type of malicious program that i...
+Recent headlines like the Colonial Pipeline A type of malicious program that is designed to encrypt a sy...
 More attack confirm that cybercrime is on the rise with no end in sight.
 The need for A cryptocurrency (or crypto currency) is a digital asset des...
 More intelligence built from immutable A blockchain is a shared digital ledger, or a continually up...
 More data has never been clearer.

 Attacks on critical infrastructure and financial institutions have accelerated at an alarming rate.
 The Biden administration has stated that “cybersecurity resilience” is now a high priority for the US government.
 A recent US Security Directive “requires owners and operators of Transportation Security Administration (TSA)designated critical pipelines to adopt measures to protect against ransomware attacks and other threats.”